Mir Samir

 Mir Samir, also called Mir Simir, is a mountain in the Hindu Kush in Afghanistan.
-The first unsuccessful attempt to climb it was in 1959 despite a local tradition that it was unclimbable.
 The English traveller Eric Newby and the diplomat Hugh Carless attempted to climb Mir Samir in 1956, but they could not reach the main peak, as described in the book A Short Walk in the Hindu Kush.
+The first successful ascent was in 1959 despite a local tradition that it was unclimbable.

 Geography

 Mir Samir lies on the east side of the upper Panjshir Valley, Afghanistan and the border of Nuristan.
 It is about 90 miles (150 km) due north of the city of Jalalabad as the crow flies, and more practically about 100 miles (160 km) northeastwards up the Panjshir Valley from the town of Charikar.